CodeTwo Terms and Privacy

 - our legal advisors to the extent that such disclosure is necessary to obtain legal advice or protect our rights in legal proceedings;

 - governments and law enforcement authorities only if we are required to do so by law.
 We will always attempt to redirect the law enforcement agency or government to request any data directly from you.
-If compelled to disclose your data, we will promptly notify you and provide a copy of the demand.
+If compelled to disclose your data, we will promptly notify you and provide a copy of the demand unless we are legally prohibited from doing so.

 International data transfers